telerik/teststudio-docs/docs/features/scheduling-test-runs/view-execution-status.md

 ### List of Execution Servers

-- If there are not calibrated browsers on any of the remote machines the respective browser icon will be marked with a yellow warning sign.
-To calibrate it you could either drill down to the particular machine details or turn on the AutoCalibrateBrowsers setting in the <a  href="/getting-started/test-execution/test-list-settings#Web-Tab" target="_blank">Web tab of Test List Settings</a>.
+- If there are browsers, which are not calibrated, on any of the remote machines, the respective browser icon will be marked with a yellow warning sign.
+To calibrate it, you can drill down to the particular machine details by double click on it, or turn on the AutoCalibrateBrowsers setting in the <a  href="/getting-started/test-execution/test-list-settings#web-tab" target="_blank">Web tab of Test List Settings</a>.

 ![Status Window Non-calibrated Browsers][4]

+- If there is an available <a  href="/features/dialogs-and-popups/dialog-handler-updater" target="_blank">update for the Dialog Handlers</a>, there will be a warning icon in front of the browsers' icons.
+To update the Dialog Handler, you can drill down to the particular machine details by double click on it or login to that machine and open its <a  href="/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-execution-server#update-dialog-handler" target="_blank">Execution client</a>.

+![Status Window Dialog handler Update][4a]

 ### Execution Servers Details